karpyncho/formdata-null-middleware/README.md

-# form-data-null-middleware
+# Karpyncho FormData Null Middleware
-Django middleware to catch "null" string in form-data and transform it to None
+Django middleware to catch "null" string in FormData and transform it to None